ct-Open-Source/team-container/README.md

 ## Install Nextcloud
 * open "values-nextcloud.yaml".
 Enter server name (e.g. cloud), domain name (e.g. example.org), a name for the Nextcloud administrator and the initial password for the Nextcloud administrator.
-* install Nextcloud: `helm install setup team-nextcloud --values values-nextcloud.yaml`
+* install Nextcloud: `helm install nextcloud team-nextcloud --values values-nextcloud.yaml`
 * After a few minutes your own Nextcloud server will be up and running under https://cloud.example.org.
 You can log in as the administrator with the password you provided in the last step.
 Proceed and add regular users.
 Or

 ## Install Rocket.Chat